Is Christmas 2020 Cancelled?

 - Any business with a state liquor license, including bars and restaurants, will be required to close at 10 p.m.

-Thanksgiving Dinner Alternatives During Coronavirus Pandemic
+Christmas Dinner Alternatives During Coronavirus Pandemic

 Since hosting large indoor gatherings may pose a health risk and increase the spread of COVID-19, there are some ways to get creative in terms of planning a family gathering this holiday season.
 Here are some ideas to get you started:

-- Plan your Thanksgiving gathering earlier in the season when it’s still warm out so you can gather outdoors.
+- Plan your gathering earlier in the season when it’s still warm out so you can gather outdoors.

 - Bring a table outside and host your meal in a garage.
 This will increase air circulation and keep it warmer than just being outside.